khilnani/gists.cli/README.md

   - This installs PIP (if not already installed) and then installs the dependencies.
 - Run the installer as below.
 Again, if you get any error run with `sudo ...`
   - `./install.py` with no arguments will install to `/usr/local/bin`.
-  - `./install.py INSTALL_PATH` to install to a specific directory.
+  - `./install.py INSTALL_PATH` will install to a specific directory.

 Usage
 =========